konradbeck/django-signal-manager/README.md

 # Django Signal Manager Framework

-This package provides a base class, `SignalManager`, for simplifying the handling of Django model signals.
+This package provides a base class, `SignalManager`, for simplifying the managing of Django model signals.
 It streamlines the process of responding to `pre_save`, `post_save`, `pre_delete`, and `post_delete` signals by categorizing them into more specific methods.

 ## Installation